elixirscript/elixirscript/GettingStarted.md

      * `:root` - a binary path prepended to the path of the standard lib imports if needed
     * `:env` - a Macro.env struct to use.
 This is most useful when using macros.
 Make sure that the  given env has the macros required.
 Defaults to `__ENV__`.

     You may notice the mention of macros.
 Using the module in your code allows you to use macros.
-As long as you pass in an evironment with the macros loaded.
+As long as you pass in an environment with the macros loaded.
 By default, it uses the current environment.

     For example, if I have a module with a macro in it